tu-rbo/concarne/README.md

 Follow the installation requirements for these frameworks.

-For using the nolearn extension, you will need to install pydotplus, e.g. with pip
+For using the nolearn compatibility extension, you will need to install the newest version of [nolearn](https://github.com/dnouri/nolearn) which requires pydotplus.

 ### Running tests